olg111/language_exercises/README.md

 ### For administrator:

-After the project is launched and opened in the browser add `/admin` path in the address bar.
+After the project is launched and opened in the browser.
+Click on LOGIN.
 ![img.png](assets/browser2.png)

 ![img.png](assets/login_page.png)